yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 ## OpenAPI

 OpenAPI, formerly known as Swagger, is a specification that provides a machine-readable format for defining and documenting RESTful APIs.
-At its core, OpenAPI provides a comprehensive and user-friendly framework to help innovators visualize their vision.
+At its core, OpenAPI provides a comprehensive and user-friendly framework to help innovators visualize and share their vision.

 ![OpenAPI Official Logo](https://www.openapis.org/wp-content/uploads/sites/3/2018/02/OpenAPI_Logo_Pantone-1.png)